ttu/ttu.github.io/_posts/2020-8-5-dotnet-script.md

 ---
 layout: post
-title: Run C# scripts with .NET Core
+title: Run C# Scripts with .NET Core
 excerpt: Use dotnet script to run C# scripts with .NET Core.
 Compare script and execution with JS, Python and Kotlin implementations.
 ---